Algebraic K-Theory of infinity-Operads

-As described above, every tree $T$ has a set of subobjects called faces, which are labelled by inner edges resp. outer vertices.
-These faces are used to define dendroidal $\textit{horns}$ and $\textit{boundaries}$ which generalizes horns and boundaries of simplices.
-First of all the boundary
+As described above, every tree $T$ has a set of subobjects called faces, which are obtained by either contracting an inner edge (these are the inner faces) or by truncating outer edges (these are the outer faces).
+These faces are used to define dendroidal $\textit{horns}$ and $\textit{boundaries}$ in a way that generalizes horns and boundaries in simplicial sets.
+The boundary

 is a subobject of $\Omega[T]$ which is the union of all inner and outer faces of $T$.
 The horns of $T$ carry a label $a$ which can be either an inner edge or an outer vertex.
 Then the horn

 is defined as the union of all faces of $T$ except the face labelled by $a$.
 We call the horn inner if $a$ is an inner edge and outer if $a$ is an outer vertex.
 The reader can easily convince himself that for the case $T= L_n$ these horns reduce to the horns of the simplex $\Delta[n]$.